DerBenniBanni/js13k2023_witch_racing/postmortem/README.md

 ![tree](assets/tree.jpg)

+### Prerendering
-The rescue: Prerendered images in offcreen-canvases, stored in an image-pool.
+The rescue: Prerendered images in offscreen-canvases, stored in an image-pool.

 I added 50 tree-images to the pool, end every time when i place a new tree, it fetches its image-index from the pool, returning to the first image, when the full count is reached.
 Upon rendering I just paint that image to the game-canvas.